 DOE (design of experiments) helps you investigate the effects of input variables (factors) on an output variable (response) at the same time.
 These experiments consist of a series of runs, or tests, in which purposeful changes are made to the input variables.
 Data are collected at each run.
 You use DOE to identify the process conditions and product components that affect quality, and then determine the factor settings that optimize results.

-Minitab offers four types of designs: factorial designs, response surface designs, mixture designs, and Taguchi designs (also called Taguchi robust designs).
+Minitab offers five types of designs: screening designs, factorial designs, response surface designs, mixture designs, and Taguchi designs (also called Taguchi robust designs).
 The steps you follow in Minitab to create, analyze, and visualize a designed experiment are similar for all types.
 After you perform the experiment and enter the results, Minitab provides several analytical tools and graph tools to help you understand the results.
 This chapter demonstrates the typical steps to create and analyze a factorial design.
 You can apply these steps to any design that you create in Minitab.

 In this chapter, you investigate two factors that might decrease the time that is needed to prepare an order for shipment: the order-processing system and the packing procedure.